Disclosure: This post was created in collaboration with InterContinental Hotels Group. As always, all experiences and opinions are my own.

 University of Central Florida Arboretum

 Located on the University of Central Florida campus, this 80-acre arboretum has hundreds of plants species in eight collections arranged by geographical area or ecosystems.
 Visitors can walk, jog, or bike around the 9-acre lake or simply sit at a picnic table and enjoy the open space.
-If you want to learn something about Florida’s exotic species, grab a map and take a self-guided tour or schedule a group tour with one the school’s trained botanists.
+If you want to learn something about Florida’s exotic species, grab a map and take a self-guided tour or schedule a group tour with one of the school’s trained botanists.

 Lake Eola Park